How racism in healthcare is putting the lives of black women at risk.

 “Black women are treated differently because of the color of their skin,” said psychologist Fieda Jackson in the Fusion documentary, The Naked Truth: Death by Delivery.
 “Many don’t know their rights and suffer abuses, and they don’t have insurance.
 And they also suffer from sexism.
 They are Black and they are women.
 There is no rest for them in these circumstances.”

 Exposure to Pollution and Heat Means More Risk for Black Mothers and Babies

 “Just recently JAMA Network Open, part of the Journal of the American Medical Association, published an extensive new study revealing yet another huge threat to the health of mothers and babies, especially when they are Black.
-The study revealed that all pregnant women exposed to high temperatures or air pollution are more likely to give birth to babies who are underweight, premature or stillborn, and African-American mothers and babies are at greatest risk.
+The study revealed that all pregnant women exposed to high temperatures or air pollution are more likely to give birth to babies who are underweight, premature, or stillborn, and African-American mothers and babies are at the greatest risk.
 Communities of color are more likely to be located closer to power plants and less likely to have air conditioning or be able to afford high electric bills, in addition to having less access to good medical care and other resources.
 Premature birth and low birth weight can have huge lifetime consequences impacting brain development and susceptibility to disease.
 Black lives truly matter and are in danger in so many ways.

 The horrendous, systemic racial inequalities in this society, including the country’s health care system, must be addressed.
-For its part, in particular the continuing great need to protect the health of pregnant Black women and their babies, Choices Women’s Medical Center will continue to be here for you.
+For its part, in particular, the continuing great need to protect the health of pregnant Black women and their babies, Choices Women’s Medical Center will continue to be here for you.